 It is helpful to bookmark frequently visited websites and useful references since you don't have to remember the URLs.
 Additionally, you can just click the bookmarks instead of typing in the full web addresses.
 Some browsers even display your bookmarked pages in the autocomplete drop down menu as you type in the address bar.
 This allows you to visit bookmarked pages without even opening the bookmarks window or sidebar in your browser.

 NOTE: A bookmark only stores the location of a webpage, not store the contents of the webpage itself.
-Therefore, when you open a previously saved bookmark, the contents of page may have changed since the last time you viewed it.
+Therefore, when you open a previously saved bookmark, the contents of the page may have changed since the last time you viewed it.